 Mbeki developed a different philosophy regarding change in South Africa's political structure.
 In 1990 he persuaded the ANC to stop the armed struggle against the apartheid regime, believing that negotiations, rather than guns, held the key to freedom.
 That same year he officially returned to South Africa from exile.

 Mbeki's rise to political power continued in 1993, when he was elected chairman of the ANC.
 He addressed the elimination of apartheid at the United Nations.
 The next year Mbeki was sworn in by Nelson Mandela as the deputy president of the Republic of South Africa of the New Government of National Unity.
 Later in the year he was appointed deputy president of the African National Congress.

-In 1996 Mbeki fired Winnie Mandela as deputy minister, for subordination and abuse of her position.
-The next year he spoke at the ANC's 50th National Conference to address possible policy changes due to Nelson Mandela's leave from public office.
-Mbeki was elected the president of the ANC and of South Africa in 1999, and then won a second term as president of the ANC in 2002.
+In 1997 Mbeki spoke at the ANC's 50th National Conference to address possible policy changes due to Nelson Mandela's impending retirement from public office and was elected the president of the ANC.
+He went on to be elected president of South Africa in 1999, and then won a second term as president of the ANC in 2002.

 During his time in office, Mbeki's views on AIDS caused much international controversy.
 He refuted scientific research, stating that AIDS was not caused by the human immunodeficiency virus.
 He believed poverty, bad nourishment and general ill health were the causes of AIDS, and that expensive Western medicines would not be the solution.
 Harvard researchers believe his AIDS stance blocked medicine from reaching those afflicted, resulting in as many as 300,000 deaths in his country.